Aceh War: Holy war

 War began again in 1883, when the British ship Nisero was stranded in Aceh, in an area where the Dutch had little influence.
 A local leader asked for ransom from both the Dutch and the British, and under British pressure the Dutch were forced to attempt to liberate the sailors.
 After a failed Dutch attempt to rescue the hostages, where the local leader Teuku Umar was asked for help but he refused, the Dutch together with the British invaded the territory.
 The Sultan gave up the hostages, and received a large amount of cash in exchange.

-The Dutch Minister of Warfare August Willem Philip Weitzel again declared open war on Aceh, and warfare continued with little success, as before.
+The Dutch Minister of War August Willem Philip Weitzel again declared open war on Aceh, and warfare continued with little success, as before.
 Facing a technologically superior foe, the Acehnese resorted to guerrilla warfare, particularly traps and ambushes.
 Dutch troops retaliated by wiping out entire villages and murdering both prisoners and civilians.
 By the mid-1880s, the costs of the war borne by the Dutch was so large that part of the colonial budget had to be shifted, local taxes were increased and a Dutch retrenchment was ordered which had the effect of much of the countryside being retaken by the Acehnese.
 In 1884, the Dutch responded by withdrawing all their forces in Aceh into a fortified line around Banda Aceh.
 The Dutch now also tried to enlist local leaders: the aforementioned Umar was bought with cash, opium, and weapons.
-Umar received the title panglima prang besar (Great war commander).
+Umar received the title panglima prang besar (lit. 'great war commander').
+However, Umar instead called himself Teuku Djohan Pahlawan (lit.
+'Johan the Heroic').